-Most boiler manufacturers require homeowners to get their boiler serviced by a Gas Safe engineer every 12 months.
+Most boiler manufacturers’ warranties require homeowners to get a heating engineer to service their boiler every 12 months.
 If they don’t use this annual boiler service, the warranty could be void.

 It’s no different with oil boilers.
-Check the small print in your warranty terms and conditions and there’s a good chance that the warranty only stands if you have an annual service from an OFTEC oil boiler engineer.
+Check the small print in your warranty terms and conditions and there’s a good chance you’ll find that the warranty only stands if you service your boiler annually by an OFTEC oil boiler engineer.

 Oil Boiler Repairs and Unavoidable Costs

-A lot of problems with oil boilers can be completely unavoidable.
-And, boiler servicing is the best way to find potential problems, especially with a used boiler, before they start costing you money.
+A lot of problems with oil boilers are completely unavoidable.
+And getting your boiler serviced is the best way to uncover these problems before they deteriorate and start costing you real money.

-An oil boiler service will be inclusive of a visual inspection of crucial and expensive parts.
-So, you can be advised by your engineer what needs to be replaced, before it causes damage to your tank, heating system, and other important parts.
+The oil boiler service cost typically includes a visual inspection of crucial and expensive parts.
+So, your heating engineer will let you know which parts need to be replaced before they damage your tank, heating system, and other important parts.

 Efficiency and Money Savings With Boiler Service

 A poorly maintained central heating system is an inefficient one.
-And, inefficiency costs cold-hard-cash.
+And, inefficient boilers costs cold, hard, cash.

 If an engineer cleans out crucial components during your boiler service, consider fitting a boiler filter.
-This helps remove the debris from the heating system, and prolongs the life of your oil boiler so you’re not burning through money on heating oil.
+This device helps remove the debris from the heating system and prolongs the life of your oil boiler so you’re not burning through money on heating oil.
 Over time, annual service will save you money on your energy bills.

-Check the System Regularly for Carbon Monoxide Poisoning
+Check the System Regularly to Avert Carbon Monoxide Poisoning

-OFTEC engineers will be able to perform annual service checks on your oil boiler and system to ensure your family isn’t being exposed to poisonous fumes.
+OFTEC engineers can perform annual service checks on your boiler and system to ensure your family isn’t exposed to poisonous fumes.

 What You Should Expect From An OFTEC Oil Boiler Engineer

-So, you know why it’s important to get an annual check-up, and you understand the average cost for an oil boiler service.
+So, you know why it’s important to get an annual check-up, and you understand the average oil boiler service costs.

-Typical annual oil boiler service should consist of three things:
+Typical annual oil boiler service should consist of three procedures:

 - Checking all parts are working correctly and not excessively worn

 - Testing the safety of the system

-- Analysing the efficiency of the oil boiler.
-Low efficiency can indicate there are hidden problems.
+- Analysing the efficiency of the boiler; low efficiency can point to hidden problems.